-The Bromeliad Garden is always a popular spot by the lakeside, these amazing plants with around 3200 species are mostly from the Tropical Americas.
+The Bromeliad Garden by the lakeside is always a popular spot.
+These amazing plants – with around 3,200 species – are mostly from the tropical Americas.

 sub-tropical South America.
-Noted for it’s green bark covered in vicious looking cone-shaped thorns the size of your thumb.
+It is noted for it’s green bark covered in vicious-looking cone-shaped thorns the size of a human thumb.

-Bromeliads were used for centuries by the Incas.
-Aztecs and Mayans for food, protection and fibres.
+Bromeliads were used for centuries by the central and south American Incas, Aztecs and Mayans for food, protection and fibres.

-The most well known Bromeliad the pineapple (Ananas comosus) is thought to have originated in Brazil and Paraguay and was first discovered on the Caribbean island of Gaudelope.
+The most well known Bromeliad, the pineapple (Ananas comosus), is thought to have originated in Brazil and Paraguay and was discovered by swestern explorers on the Caribbean island of Gaudelope.

-Christopher Columbus and other discoverers brought pineapples back to Europe and they quickly became a symbol of wealth and hospitality.
-So sought after were the fruit that hostesses rented them for the day to create exotic displays for their tables.
+Christopher Columbus and other explorers brought pineapples back to Europe and they quickly became a symbol of wealth and hospitality.
+So sought after were the fruits that hostesses rented them for the day to create exotic displays for their tables.

 Many architects drew inspiration from the pineapple and images of it appear throughout Europe.